wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getblockheight.md

 ---
-title: ont:getblockheight \[WebSocket\]
+title: getblockheight - Ontology
-description: Fetch the current block height.
+description: Example code for the getblockheight ws method. Сomplete guide on how to use getblockheight ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters